ammilam/openai-cli/README.md

 node app.js
 ```

-## Using Prebuilt Binary
+## Using Prebuilt Executable

-1. Download the prebuilt binary for your operating system
+1. Download the prebuilt executable for your operating system

 2. Set your OpenAI API key in your .env file or pass it as an argument to the script